aidanamavi/portfolio-resume/README.md

 ## Installation

-1. Place the theme directory into the wp-content/themes/ folder.
+1. Place the theme directory into the `wp-content/themes/` folder.
-2. Navigate to appearance > themes and activate the theme.
+2. Navigate to `Appearance > Themes` and activate the theme.
-3. Click the Customize button to adjust your settings.
+3. Click the `Customize` button to adjust your settings.

 If you experience any issues or have enhancement suggestions, you can report them in the [issue tracker](https://github.com/aidanamavi/portfolio-resume/issues).
-Please follow the [issue template](https://raw.githubusercontent.com/aidanamavi/portfolio-resume/master/issues-template.md), so all the info necessary to debug and fix the problem is available.
+If it's a challenging issue, it's suggested that you follow the [issue template](https://raw.githubusercontent.com/aidanamavi/portfolio-resume/master/issues-template.md), so all the necessary info to debug and fix the issue is available.
 Thanks!